 Distance from airport to Amsterdam: 125 miles / 200 kilometers

 Maastricht Aachen airport is a very, very small airport for commercial flights in the South of the Netherlands.
 It's used mainly for cargo flights due to its location on the border of three countries.
 It's the 2nd largest airport in Holland for cargo flights.
-But it also has some commercial flights, mostly operated by Ryanair and Correndon.
+But it also has some commercial flights, mostly operated by Ryanair and Corendon.

 This airport is convenient if you want to visit Maastricht in Holland, Aachen in Germany, or Liège in Belgium.
-The major benefit of this airport is there is never a line anywhere.
+The major benefit of this airport is that there is never a line anywhere.

 How to get to Maastricht Airport: